CESNET/du-docs/docs/rancher.md

   nav: docs
 ---

-_Rancher_ instance is available on [rancher.cloud.e-infra.cz](https://rancher.cloud.e-infra.cz).
-Please login via CESNET, ELIXIR or EGI.
+The _Rancher_ instance is available at [rancher.cloud.e-infra.cz](https://rancher.cloud.e-infra.cz).
+Please log in using CESNET, ELIXIR or EGI.
-After logging in, you shall see default dashboard.
-You should see default cluster as shown below.
-If none cluster is shown, please, realod the page, it can take up to one minute before a cluster is shown.
+After login you should see default dashboard.
+You should see default clusters as shown below.
+If no cluster is shown, please reload the page, it may take up to a minute before a cluster is shown.

-World of Rancher and Kuberntes is organized into *clusters*, *projects*, and *namespaces*. *Clusters* correspond to sets of physical nodes. *Projects* are created within the *cluster* and *namespaces* are created within the *Projects*.
-The *Projects* are purely Rancher concept and they are not Kubernetes native concept.
-[Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) provides a mechanism for isolating groups of resources within a single cluster.
-Names of resources need to be unique within a namespace, but not across namespaces.
-Names of namespaces need to be unique within a cluster.
-I.e., it is usually not a good idea to create namespace called *test* and so on.
+The world of Rancher and Kubernetes is organized into *clusters*, *projects*, and *namespaces*. *Clusters* correspond to groups of physical nodes. *Projects* are created within *clusters*, and *namespaces* are created within *Projects*.
+The *Projects* are a Rancher-only concept and are not a native Kubernetes concept.
+[Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) provide a mechanism to isolate groups of resources within a single cluster.
+Resource names must be unique within a namespace, but not across namespaces.
+Namespace names must be unique within a cluster.
+That is, it is usually not a good idea to create a namespace called *test*, and so on.

-Each user is given a *Default Project* with name and surname and default *namespace* called `surname-ns`.
-The *Default Project* and default *namespace* is created automatically on the first login to Rancher dashboard.
-User can create additional namespaces either using kubectl or in the Rancher GUI.
-Creating namespaces using kubectl is not recommended way, therefore no example here, as kubectl's created namespaces are not linked to user *Project*.
-Instead, a user should create namespace in Rancher GUI in Namespace overview hitting `Create Namespace` button.
-See [quota](/docs/rancher-quotas.html) for more information related to creating namespaces and quotas.
+Each user is given a *Default Project* with a first and last name and a default *Namespace* called `surname-ns`.
+The default project and namespace are created automatically the first time the user logs in to the Rancher dashboard.
+Users can create additional namespaces either using the Rancher GUI in the namespace overview by pressing the `Create Namespace` button (do not use `kubectl` to create namespace).
+See [quota](/docs/rancher-quotas.html) for more information about creating namespaces and quotas.

-You can find assigned clusters which you are allowed to access either in upper left corner:
+Assigned clusters that you are allowed to access can be found in the upper left corner:

 ![clusters](cluster1.jpg)

-or just in the list on home page:
+or in the list on the home page:

 ![home page](cluster2.jpg)

-When you select a cluster, you can display your *projects and namespaces*
+When you select a cluster, you can see your *projects and namespaces*:

 ![projects and namespaces](projects.jpg)

-It is possible to work to certain extent only with Rancher.
-However, command line tool `kubectl` allows more actions.
-You can utilize both ways but we do not recommend `kubectl` for users inexperienced with working in terminal.
+It is possible to work with Rancher only to a certain extent.
+However, the command line tool `kubectl` allows more actions.
+You can use both ways, but we do not recommend `kubectl` for users who are not used to working in a terminal.